cakephp/docs/en/core-libraries/components/csrf-component.rst

     FormHelper.
 If you do not, you will need to manually create hidden inputs in each of your forms.

-Sending data through the X-CSRF-Token header
+Sending Data through the X-CSRF-Token Header
 ============================================

 In addition to request data parameters, CSRF tokens can be submitted through